majidakbari/awesome-app/readme.md

 Then introduce the address in the output to your tribe console.
 Then easily you'll be able to capture Tribe webhooks in your local environment.

 ## Technical discussions (Images/Containers)
-This project includes just one docker container based on `node` base image.
+This project includes two docker containers:

 `backend`
 node:latest
+`broker`
+bitnami/rabbitmq

 ## Author
 Majid Akbari [Linkedin](https://linkedin.com/in/majid-akbari)